springernature/vpat/springerlink.md

 <br><br>
 Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) use gradient background images that do not meet minimum contrast requirements between the text and one or more of the gradient background colours.
 <br><br>
-Images of product covers (e.g. journals, books displayed on the homepage of link.springer.com) may contain text that does not meet WCAG AA contrast guidelines.
+Images of product covers (e.g. journals, books displayed on the [homepage](https://link.springer.com)) may contain text that does not meet WCAG AA contrast guidelines.
 On the homepage, these images are supplemented with visible text labels.
 <br><br>
 Pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections) meet WCAG AA contrast ratio requirements.
 <br><br>